MonstrousSoftware/LibGPU/docs/meshes-models-etc.md

 Materials can support:
 - base color
 - diffuse texture
-- normal texture			a normal map
+- normal texture:			a normal map
 - emissive texture
-- metallicFactor			between 0 and 1
+- metallicFactor:			value between 0 and 1
-- roughnessFactor			between 0 and 1
+- roughnessFactor:			value between 0 and 1
-- metalicRoughness texture	the blue channel is used for metalness and the green channel for roughness
+- metalicRoughness texture:	the blue channel is used for metalness and the green channel for roughness

 Values that are not defined are set to a default value.
 E.g. the base color will default to white and the diffuse texture will default to a texture of a single white pixel.